 The advice?
 Keep showers cool, and use products that focus on hydration.
 If they aren’t already in your grooming arsenal, stock up on body washes rich in skin-saving ingredients like aloe vera, shea butter and jojoba oil.

 There are a number of tablets, oils and lotions in the dark corners of the internet that claim to not only accelerate tanning but help maintain it too.
 These usually work by artificially stimulating melanin production, but not all dermatologists are down with the results.

 “I don’t usually recommend these products as they can lead to an increase in dark spots and hyperpigmentation due to the melanin which has been stimulated clustering together in the sun,” says Blum.

 Instead, opt for a pre-holiday primer that supports the body’s ability to tan by boosting normal cell function.
 Omega 3, fern extract and biotin are all great ways to ensure your colour sticks around long after you’ve packed up the beach towel.

-The most vital step in fending off the fade while away and once back on home soil is to keep skin slick.
+The most vital step in fending off the fade while away and once you’re back on home soil is to keep skin slick.
 And that means moisturiser.
 Lots of moisturiser.

 “Skin needs to be moisturised daily regardless of sun exposure,” says Sally Penford, education manager at the International Dermal Institute.
-“But if you have been out in the sun you may find that it has become even dryer and more sensitive.”
+“But if you have been out in the sun you may find that it has become even drier and more sensitive.”